I’ve learned to recognise the tropes

-I balk as superstition’s arrows
+I balk, as superstition’s arrows

 wing at snakes and hit the hiss,

-knowing firmly fortune farrows
+knowing fortune simply farrows

-as it will and doesn’t miss,
+as it will, and will not miss,

-which is itself a fateful view;
+which is itself a fateful view.

-if I cast fortune as a force
+If I cast fortune as a force

-that won’t distinguish me from you
+that can’t distinguish me from you,

-and romps from every wonted course
+that romps from every wonted course,

-but trammelled by a class of laws
+though trammelled by a class of laws

-there’s nothing to propitiate.
+with nothing to propitiate?

-On bare and bifurcating branches
+On slick and bifurcating branches

-squirrels traffic news and food
+squirrels traffic news and food,

-from the borders to the brood.
+and the nestle of the brood.

-And in their automatic progress
+And in their autonomic progress

-neurons ply a like terrain
+neurons ply a like terrain,

 for the cradles of the brain,

-adding novel junctions
+forming novel junctions

-to the matrix of a map
+in the creases of the map

-the way, perhaps,
+the way, perhaps, a darting squirrel,

-a darting squirrel leaps across a gap.
+leaps across a gap.